starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 -   ``squashed_dict_end``, a pointer to the final state of the dictionary.

 The code below is the missing code from the example in ``default_dict_new``.
-The value of ``val`` is trusted because is after the function that finalizes the dictionary.
+The value of ``val`` is trusted because it is after the function that finalizes the dictionary, which verifies that the default values were applied.

 .. tested-code:: cairo library_default_dict_finalize